Last Updated 12-May-2026

 | Long-Term Residency (RP-T) | Skilled workers can apply for the Residence Pass-Talent (RP-T) after 3 consecutive years of holding a valid Employment Pass in Malaysia.
 The RP-T is valid for 10 years and is renewable. |

-| RP-T Requirements | Applicants must demonstrate 3 consecutive years of Employment Pass holding, a minimum monthly salary of RM 15,000, a valid job offer or continued employment, and a clean immigration and criminal record. |
+| RP-T Requirements | Applicants must have 3 consecutive years on an Employment Pass, a minimum monthly salary of RM 15,000, valid employment, a clean immigration and criminal record, at least 2 years of Malaysian income tax payments, 5+ years of work experience, and relevant qualifications. |

-| Permanent Residency (PR) | Malaysia’s Permanent Residency is available after 5 years of continuous legal residence. |
+| Permanent Residency (PR) | Malaysia’s Permanent Residency is typically available after 5 years of continuous legal residence. |

-| PR Requirements | Applicants must demonstrate 5 years of continuous legal residence, financial stability, a clean criminal record, and a strong case for contribution to Malaysia’s economy or society. |
+| PR Requirements | Applicants must show continuous residence, financial stability, a clean criminal record, and strong contributions to Malaysia’s economy or society. |

-| Citizenship / Naturalisation | Malaysian citizenship can be applied for after 10–12 years of continuous legal residence. |
+| Citizenship / Naturalisation | Malaysian citizenship can generally be applied for after 10–12 years of continuous legal residence. |

 | Dual Citizenship | Malaysia does not allow dual citizenship.
-Indian nationals who obtain Malaysian citizenship must renounce Indian citizenship but can apply for an OCI card for long-term travel and residency benefits in India. |
+Indian nationals must renounce Indian citizenship but can apply for OCI status for long-term India access. |

 Explore what Global Indians have to say about Y-Axis in shaping their future